 Indigenous peoples in Indonesia

-The national indigenous peoples’ organization, Aliansi Masyarakat Adat Nusantara (AMAN), uses the term masyarakat adat to refer to indigenous peoples.
-A conservative estimate of the number of indigenous peoples in Indonesia amounts to between 30 and 40 million people.
+The national indigenous peoples’ organization, Aliansi Masyarakat Adat Nusantara (AMAN), estimates that the number of indigenous peoples in Indonesia falls between 50 and 70 million people.

 Legislation concerning indigenous peoples